|

 they really don't take up much room.
 Some have graduated to 3 or even 4 inch

 pots, but even so, none of the micranthum are big plants.
+My growing conditions are less than perfect, so the comments

 about number of years between blooms is what I am experiencing.
 A division of